Taitdanielle/Gynnie/README.md

 I designed the wireframes for this project using Balsamic, this allowed me to easily design a wireframe for multiple devices, and for all the pages and features I wanted to include on the project.
 Having these were useful to provide me with a layout to follow when writing the code for the website.

 You can view the **wireframes** for this project [here](https://github.com/Taitdanielle/Gynnie/tree/master/wireframes).
+# Features:
+### Features that have been developed:
+Landing page the requires user to verifiy if they are 18 or not.
+Register an account form, Sign-in & Sign-out.
+Add to favourites option , allowing users to select item as a 'favourite' and having them visible on their own, 'your cocktails' page.
+Users can leave reviews on individual cocktails, edit and delete their reviews.
+Also take a look on  what other people have to say about the cocktails.